 A PDF Version of this essay can be downloaded here: Canada’s Housing Crisis – Guy Dauncey.

 Canada’s housing crisis is far more severe than most people realize.
 The fundamental problem is an excess of money pouring into the housing market from various sources, combined with an abdication of responsibility by all levels of government for the past 30 years.

 There are many on-the-ground solutions, demonstrating positive ways to build affordable housing.
 And there are seven new housing-related taxes that could raise the funds needed for a massive expansion of affordable housing.

 The fundamental cause of the problem is the excess of funds flowing into the market, and until this is solved house prices will continue to rise, and most other solutions will seem like never-ending sandbagging.

 The money supply problem can be solved.
 The money can be obtained to restore safe, sustainable, socially designed affordable housing as a fundamental human right.

 So which do you prefer?
 I apologize that this website is not sophisticated enough to allow for scoring.
-Click MORE to see the list… Continue reading What Shall We Call The New Economy We Need So Much?
+Click MORE to see the list… Continue reading A Hundred and Six Names: The New Economy We Need So Much →